MaurizioB/NoLaE/README.md

 ##Known issues
 NoLaE is still in development, so it **has** bugs.
 Please, carefully test your configuration before using it in live performances!
-- JACK support not available yet
+- JACK support not available yet!
+- A graphical fixed layout has been used, so it might look ugly when using a non standard Qt theme.
 - Default values in the editor window do not always set
 - If an output port is removed in the editor and a controller was set to it, NoLaE will probably crash while saving